SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Arcane Backlash

 Starting at 13th level, learn Counterspell if you haven't done so already.
 Whenever you successfully interrupt a spell using it, deal your sneak attack as force damage to that creature.
-Additionally, once per long rest, you cast Counterspell at it highest level without expending a spell slot.
+Additionally, once per long rest, you cast Counterspell at its highest level without expending a spell slot.

 * Counterspell